Is Writing Important?

 Increased Attention Span

 Secondly, teaching children how to draw lines, write letters, form words and build sentences early on, increases their attention span.
 Writing takes time.
 It’s an output activity in which their brain and their muscles are physically producing something.
-It’s not quick gratification.
+Writing is not quick gratification.
 It’s a process that they work through slowly.

 Consistently, I notice among my friends’ children and the students that I work with, that those children who learn to color, draw and write early are able to focus on activities.